BIG-S2/L2R2/README.md

 # L2R2
+Programs for

+1. Hongtu Zhu, Zakaria Khondker, Zhaohua Lu & Joseph G. Ibrahim.
+Bayesian Generalized Low Rank Regression Models for Neuroimaging Phenotypes and Genetic Markers.
+Journal of the American Statistical Association.
+2014; 109 (507) 977-990.
-Programs for L2R2 model in the manuscript "Bayesian longitudinal low-rank regression models for imaging genetic data from longitudinal studies"
+2. The L2R2 model in the manuscript "Bayesian longitudinal low-rank regression models for imaging genetic data from longitudinal studies"

 This L2R2 package is developed by Zhao-Hua Lu, Zakaria Khondker, and Hongtu Zhu from the [BIG-S2 lab](http://odin.mdacc.tmc.edu/bigs2/).
 The package is also available on the [BIG-S2 GitHub site](https://github.com/BIG-S2).